Toricity in families of Fano varieties: Introduction

 One important class of rational varieties is the class of toric varieties, i.e., those that contain a dense algebraic torus whose action on itself extends to the whole variety.
 Our first result is that being toric is a constructible condition in families of (klt) Fano varieties:

 \begin{theorem} Let $\mathcal{X} \rightarrow T$ be a family of Fano varieties over \(\mathbb C\).
 Then, the set

-is a constructible subset of $T$. \end{theorem} It is expected that the previous theorem should hold without the Fano assumption.
+is a constructible subset of $T$. \end{theorem} In fact, the Fano assumption is not necessary: being toric is a constructible condition in \emph{any} family of complex varieties (Theorem~\ref{thm:toric-constructible-any}).
 We note that being toric is neither an open nor a closed condition (Examples~\ref{ex:toric-not-closed} and~\ref{ex:toric-not-open}).

 Being toric places strong restrictions on the geometry of a variety.
 For instance, smooth toric Fano varieties do not deform \cite{BienBrion} (see also \cite[Theorem 1.4]{dFH11}), so Theorem~\ref{thm:toric-Fano} is automatic in the smooth case.
 Thus, we consider an intermediate class: \defi{cluster type varieties} (see Definition~\ref{defn:toric-pair}).
 This is a class of rational varieties generalizing toric varieties, and was introduced by Enwright, Figueroa, and the second author in~\cite{EFM24}.
-For example, smooth toric varieties are covered by tori, whereas smooth cluster type Fano varieties contain an open dense torus (see \cite[Theorem 1.2 and Theorem 1.3(4)]{EFM24}).
+For example, smooth toric varieties are covered by tori, up to a closed codimension two subset (see Proposition~\ref{prop:toric-covering}), whereas smooth cluster type Fano varieties contain an open dense torus (see \cite[Theorem 1.2 and Theorem 1.3(4)]{EFM24}).
 We prove the following result about cluster type varieties in families of Fano varieties:

 \begin{theorem} Let $\mathcal{X}\rightarrow T$ be a family of $\mathbb{Q}$-factorial terminal Fano varieties over \(\mathbb C\).
 The set

 is a constructible subset of $T$. \end{theorem}